 However, there are limitations–some routes still require advance reservations and charge additional fees, for example–and generally speaking, the average user will end up spending more on train travel in Europe with a pass than without one.

-There are cases where a train pass makes sense, though, so if you’re planning lots of European train travel, be sure to consider if a pass is right for you!
+There are cases where a train pass makes sense, though, so if you’re planning lots of European train travel, especially in Western and parts of Central Europe, be sure to run the numbers to see if a European train pass is right for you!

 Shop Eurail passes for your trip to Europe today!